 Proactive not Reactive; Preventative not Remedial

-This principle emphasizes early privacy risk mitigation methods, and requires a clear commitment, at the highest levels, to set and enforce high standards of privacy – generally higher than the standards set by laws and regulation.
+This principle emphasizes early privacy risk mitigation methods, and requires a clear commitment, at the highest organisational levels, to set and enforce high standards of privacy – generally higher than the standards set by laws and regulation.
 This privacy commitment SHALL be demonstrably shared throughout by user communities and relevant stakeholders in a culture of continuous improvement.

 Demonstrable Leadership